 Peaks & Plains has to fulfil our duties under the terms of your lease.
-If you need a repair, you should report it to us.
+If you notice something that needs repairing, you should report it to us.
 If we fail to meet our obligations you should contact us with details of your repair and when it was reported.